 Our neuropathy recovery programs are aimed at addressing the following:

-- Decrease Inflammation through nutrition and functional medicine
+- Decrease systemic inflammation through nutrition

 - Provide proper Fuel & Activation to nourish and stimulate neuroplasticity (new nerve growth)